Training the Next Generation of Leaders in Housing & Community Development

 Who can apply?

-The HCDLI program is open to Connecticut residents who are interested in exploring a new career in the community development sector, with a focus on Black, Indigenous, and Other Women of Color.
+The HCDLI program is open to Connecticut residents who are interested in exploring a new career in the community development sector, with a focus on Black, Hispanic, Indigenous, and Other Women of Color.
 Participants do not need to have a college degree, but some college experience is helpful.
 Most participants need at least 5-10 years of work experience already.
 Applicants are encouraged to apply only if they are available to participate in all trainings/workshops held.

 How Much Does It Cost?